ProvableHQ/welcome/documentation/aleo/03_language.md

 #### self.signer

-The `self.signer` command returns the user address that orginated the transition.
+The `self.signer` command returns the user address that originated the transition.
 This can be useful for managing access control to a program.
 In the above [example](#finalize), the `transfer_public_to_private` function decrements the balance of the sender publicly using `self.signer`.